pegasus-isi/pegasus/doc/sphinx/creating-workflows.rst

 separated by an equality sign without any whitespaces.
 The value may be quoted.
 The LFN sentiments about quoting apply.

-The file mode is the Default mode.
 In order to use the File mode you have to set the following properties

 1. **pegasus.catalog.replica=File**

 2. **pegasus.catalog.replica.file=<path to the replica catalog file>**

+This backend is not transactionally safe for use as an output replica catalog.
+Concurrent instances will conflict with each other especially in case of hierarchical workflows.

 .. _rc-regex: